About Us

 3. PepsiCo, Inc.

 PepsiCo is advancing circularity by focusing on sustainable packaging.
 Their "pep+" initiative targets using 100% reusable, recyclable, or compostable packaging by 2030.
-Recently, PepsiCo expanded its investment in recycling infrastructure and waste reduction as part of their goal to drive sustainability across the supply chain.
+Recently, PepsiCo expanded its investment in recycling infrastructure and waste reduction as part of its goal to drive sustainability across the supply chain.

 4. Procter & Gamble (P&G)